amiabix/Miden-Zcash/README.md

 The proving service is built with `cargo build --release` in the `proving-service/` directory.
 Run the service with `cargo run`, which starts an HTTP server on port 8081 by default.
 The service requires Sapling parameter files at `../miden-browser-wallet/public/params/sapling-*.params` or paths specified via environment variables.

-## Recent Updates

-### Critical Fixes

-- **ECDH Bug Fix:** Fixed critical bug in shielded address derivation where `pk_d` was incorrectly derived using SHA256 instead of Jubjub scalar multiplication.
-The correct derivation is `pk_d = [ivk] * DiversifyHash(d)`.

-- **ZEC to Zatoshi Conversion:** Fixed unit mismatch where RPC responses from zcashd return amounts in ZEC (decimal) but the system expects zatoshi (integer).
-The RPC client now automatically converts all amounts from ZEC to zatoshi when processing `listunspent` responses.

-- **Automatic Address Import:** Implemented automatic import of transparent addresses into the local zcashd node using `importaddress` RPC command.
-This ensures `listunspent` can discover UTXOs without manual intervention.

-- **Viewing Key Caching:** Implemented proper caching of incoming viewing keys (ivk) when addresses are loaded, enabling note scanning for shielded addresses.

-- **Auto-Sync for Transactions:** Transparent addresses are automatically synced before transaction building if no UTXOs are found in the cache.

-- **Error Handling Improvements:** Enhanced error messages with detailed diagnostics, unit conversion safeguards, and proper handling of node reindexing states.

-- **Tatum API Removal:** Removed all references to Tatum API.
-The wallet now exclusively uses local zcashd nodes.

 ## License

 MIT